Communicating Earth’s Deep Past through Research, Storytelling, and Hands‑On Discovery

 Subscribe for insider access to fossil discoveries and Mesozoic stories.

-That is why I created The Palaeo Minute a newsletter dedicated to sharing palaeontology from the frontier.
-It is a window into the prehistoric world, blending cutting-edge research with first-hand fieldwork.
-Unlock today for only £4.99 per month!
+That is why I created The Palaeo Minute, a newsletter dedicated to sharing palaeontology from the frontier.
+It is the best of my work, a window into the prehistoric world.
+A place where I can excavate deep-time research and share with readers the amazing fossil discoveries transforming palaeontology.

 Faith & Purpose